 An online modem was also planned for the console in Japan, in order to compete with the online services of the Nintendo Famicom and Sega Mega Drive (and later the Super Famicom), but it was eventually cancelled.

-As the first gaming device to use the CD format, it introduced several new features to home video games, including a very large amount of storage space (540 MB of data, in contrast to the 1 or 2 MB cartridges of that era), cinematic cutscenes and voice acting (both previously limited to laserdisc arcade games, i.e. interactive movies), and CD-quality Red Book audio (a huge improvement over the chiptune audio of previous home systems).
+As the first system to use the CD-ROM format, it introduced several new features to home video games, including a very large amount of storage space (540 MB of data, in contrast to the 1 or 2 MB cartridges of that era), cinematic cutscenes and voice acting (both previously limited to laserdisc arcade games, i.e. interactive movies), and CD-quality Red Book audio (a huge improvement over the chiptune audio of previous home systems).
 Some of the first home video games to demonstrate these features include No-Ri-Ko (1988), Far East of Eden: Ziria (1989), and Ys I & II (1989).